Aevyz/Moon/_posts/2017-03-26-GS-For-Non-Programmers.md

 series:  A Non-Programmers Guide To GitHub Sites
 ---

+> ## Post Outdated
+>Since I updated the website, the features I am writing about are no longer reflected on this site.
+If you wish to see a live demo, it can be found at [https://t-aevyz.github.io](https://t-aevyz.github.io).
+There you can find the old version of my site, which includes a working demo of what my site attempted to accomplish.
+Please note that I will not be answering disqus comments.

+---

 In this series, I hope to make life easier for all people trying to make a GitHub Site, with little to no knowledge of programming.
 I hope to explain how to use a template and customize it to your advantage, as well as the basics of uploading your content to GitHub.
 Furthermore I also plan to explain how to take advantage of the Liquid Template Language.